majoduran/Denovo_immunogenicitymodel/README.md

 The function returns a binary list representing the immunogenicity status of each peptide, where a value of '1' indicates immunogenic and '0' indicates non-immunogenic.
 This information is subsequently added as a new column to the cleaned dataset and exported to an Excel file for further analysis.

 ### Usage Instructions
-*   Initialization: The function initializes a list filled with zeros to represent non-immunogenic peptides.
+*   Input the peptides into the webpage platform (http://tools.iedb.org/deimmunization/) following the structure: "Model{model_number}_peptide_batch_{batch_number}.txt" to run the Model 1.
+*   The output file should be in the format of "CD4_Prediction_{file_num}.csv"
+*   Those files should be put in the Data folder; and directory path should be re-run to include those new files that include immunogenicity scores of the input peptide sequences.
-*   File Processing: It iterates over the specified input files (named according to the base_filename), reading the unique protein numbers from each file.
-*   Immunogenicity Marking: The unique protein numbers are adjusted based on their corresponding file number, and each immunogenic sequence is marked as '1' in the output list.
+*   The output from model 1 is then processed.
+It iterates over the specified input files (named according to the base_filename), reading the unique protein numbers from each file.
+The unique protein numbers are adjusted based on their corresponding file number, and each immunogenic sequence is marked as '1' in the output list.

   ## Immunogenic Prediction of *De Novo* Proteins
 In this section, the predicted immunogenicity of *de novo* proteins is visualized as immunogenic and non-immunogenic, based on the model’s output.
 This distribution helps in the evaluation of trends and patterns in the predictive models.